 | 9 | Conflicts of interest, ethics | 16 |

-The two heaviest sections are E7 (securities and managed products) and E3 (KYC and suitability).
-Together they're more than a third of the exam.
+The two heaviest sections are Element 7 (securities and managed products) and Element 3 (KYC and suitability).
+Together they account for more than a third of the exam: get those wrong and the math stops working.
+The full CIRE syllabus breaks every learning outcome down with verb-level detail (Remember / Understand / Apply / Analyse).

 How it differs from the CSC